Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Demonstration cases

-The best time-dependent rank-$r$ approximation of the FOM solution is obtained by performing the SVD $\mathbf{V}(t)$ at each time step and truncating to rank $r$.
-Comparing the f-OTD rank-$r$ approximation against the rank-$r$ approximation obtained by performing SVD is an appropriate way to measure the accuracy of f-OTD.
-Figure \ref{fig:ToyModel_SVD} depicts the temporal evolution of the singular values of the FOM and f-OTD.
-The Figure shows that $\sigma_1(t)$ is two orders of magnitude greater than $\sigma_2(t)$, justifying approximating the disturbance matrix with a rank-1 approximation.
-Furthermore, we observe that the singular value obtained from f-OTD with rank-1 reduction agrees well with the most dominant singular value of the FOM.
-The panels in Figure \ref{fig:ToyModel_Pert} show a comparison between the components of the first sensitivity vector $\mathbf{v}_1(t) =[v_{11}(t), v_{12}(t), v_{13}(t) ]^T$ obtained from the f-OTD reconstruction and the FOM.
-The f-OTD reconstruction of the first two components (${v}_{11}(t)$ and ${v}_{12}(t)$) agree well with those obtained from the FOM --- in both the early transient growth stage as well the asymptotic saturation.
+The best time-dependent rank-$r$ approximation of the FOM solution is obtained by performing the SVD of $\mathbf{V}(t)$ at each time step and truncating at rank $r$.
+Comparing the singular values derived from f-OTD with those from FOM serves as a valid metric for evaluating the performance of the f-OTD low-rank approximation.
+Figure \ref{fig:ToyModel_SVD} shows the temporal evolution of the singular values of the FOM and f-OTD.
+The figure shows that $\sigma_1(t)$ is two orders of magnitude greater than $\sigma_2(t)$, justifying approximating the disturbance matrix with a rank-$1$.
+Furthermore, we observe that the singular value obtained from f-OTD with rank-$1$ reduction agrees well with the most dominant singular value of the FOM.
+The panels in Figure \ref{fig:ToyModel_Pert} show a comparison between the components of the first sensitivity vector $\mathbf{v}_1(t) =[v_{11}(t), v_{12}(t), v_{13}(t) ]^\mathrm{T}$ obtained from the f-OTD reconstruction and the FOM.
+The f-OTD reconstruction of the first two components (${v}_{11}(t)$ and ${v}_{12}(t)$) agrees well with those obtained from the FOM --- in both the early transient growth stage as well the asymptotic saturation.
 However, a relatively larger error is observed for ${v}_{13}(t)$ in comparison to the other two components.
-This observation can be explained by recognizing that ${v}_{13}(t)$ is one order of magnitude smaller than ${v}_{11}(t)$ and ${v}_{12}(t)$, and roughly speaking, for the optimal rank-1 approximation of the sensitivities, more precise representation of ${v}_{11}(t)$ and ${v}_{12}(t)$ is preferable to ${v}_{13}(t)$.
+This observation can be explained by recognizing that ${v}_{13}(t)$ is one order of magnitude smaller than ${v}_{11}(t)$ and ${v}_{12}(t)$, and for the optimal rank-$1$ approximation of the sensitivities, more precise representation of ${v}_{11}(t)$ and ${v}_{12}(t)$ is preferable to ${v}_{13}(t)$.
 This toy example demonstrates that f-OTD performs well when the base flow exhibits periodicity.